nofusscomputing/ansible_playbooks/docs/projects/ansible/playbooks/glpi.md

 about: https://gitlab.com/nofusscomputing/projects/ansible/ansible_playbooks
 ---

 This playbook is designed to run Automations against GLPI.
+The intented usage is for a workflow wherein you create a ticket (optionally with template), create a ticket task with the notes/details of the automation and then close the ticket after recording time and marking the ticket task as closed.
+If this playbook is used with AWX / Ansible Automation Platform, artifacts are set with ticket and task creation used at the start of the workflow and the closing of the ticket at the end.
+As artifacts are set the workflow will pass these to each node of the flow.

 ## Playbook AWX / Ansible Automation Platform Template Import